-- concentration problems
+- Concentration problems

 One theory of why cocaine withdrawal results in depression is linked to the way cocaine causes damage to the pleasure center of the brain.
 One study reported a drop of up to 20 percent in neurons in this area of the brain.
-Long term cocaine use essentially causes neurons to malfunction and not produce enough dopamine, serotonin, and norepinephrine.
+Long-term cocaine use essentially causes neurons to malfunction and not produce enough dopamine, serotonin, and norepinephrine.
 This damage causes depression symptoms to emerge.

-A research study from 2016 found that cocaine causes specific cells in the brain to consume themselves.
 Under healthy circumstances, autophagy is essentially how the brain removes damaged or unhealthy cells.
 However, when cocaine is added to the brain, this process occurs without regard for the function of the cells being destroyed.

 Changes to the brain can result in a number of unwanted side effects, including depression, paranoia, psychosis, and movement disorders.
-However, when a person stops abusing cocaine, the brain begins to heal and many functions return to normal.
+However, when a person stops abusing cocaine, the brain begins to heal, and many functions return to normal.

 While it may seem overwhelming to a person struggling with addiction and a mental health diagnosis, many of the treatment methods are similar for both.
 A highly effective form of therapy, cognitive-behavioral therapy (CBT) is used by cocaine drug rehab facilities and counselors.